-Aspirin is being used since date back to around 400 BC for treating the pain and fever from the bark and leaves of the willow tree and was prescribed by the Hippocrates.
-It was found later the presence of salicin responsible for the pain relief.
-In the late 1890s, the compound was modified as acetylsalicylic acid called aspirin and then used for the treatment of pain, inflammation, and fever.
-In the 1970s, the mechanism of its reaction became known when its receptor enzymes such as cyclooxygenases - COX-1 and COX-2 were identified, although it has long known existence as a successful pain reliever.
-Aspirin binding with Cox-1 has side effects such as gastric bleeding, although it binds to both Cox- 1 and Cox- 2.
-An additional cavity is exposed by the structure of Cox- 2 which results in the development of Cox- 2 specific inhibitors, accessible in markets (Suguna, 2014).
+Aspirin is being used since date back to around 400 BC for treating the pain and fever from the bark and leaves of the willow tree and was recommended by the Hippocrates.
+It was found later the presence of salicin accountable for the pain relief.
+In the late 1890s, the compound was altered as acetylsalicylic acid termed as aspirin and then used for the cure of fever, pain, and inflammation.
+In the 1970s, the mechanism of its reaction became known when its receptor enzymes such as cyclooxygenases - COX-1 and COX-2 were recognized, although it has long recognized existence as an effective pain reliever.
+Aspirin binding with Cox-1 has adverse effects such as gastric bleeding, although it binds to both Cox-1 and Cox- 2.
+An additional cavity is exposed by the structure of Cox-2 which results in the development of Cox- 2 specific inhibitors, accessible in markets (Suguna, 2014).